kunalsuri/opcua-nodejs/README.md

-# opcua-nodejs
+# OPC - UA & Node.js
 Test code for OPC-UA servers on Node js using Cloud 9

-#To start working on the OPC UA Node Js example, clone the workspace
+#To start working on the OPC-UA Node.js
+Firtsly, clone the workspace from this github repo and then do the following:

 1. Initiate NPM:
 npm init